diznq/captcha/README.md

     captcha::captcha_generator gen("resources/captcha-alphabet.png", "ABCDEFGHIJKLMNOPQRSTUVWXYZ0123456789");
     // distortion if any is to be applied, must be a normal map captcha::captcha_effect distortion("resources/captcha-distortion.png");
-    // background image if anyis to be applied, will be converted to grayscale when used captcha::captcha_image background("resources/captcha-background.png");
+    // background image if any is to be applied, will be converted to grayscale when used captcha::captcha_image background("resources/captcha-background.png");

     auto image = gen.create(